 Revenue from licensing of the Company's intangible assets are recognized when the service is rendered and control of the service is transferred to the Company's customers.
-As part of the Agreement signed with Sequel on May 16, 2023, Microbix received an upfront payment of \$ 2.0 million U.S. under the Agreement, recognized \$1,348,500 (\$1 million U.S.) within royalties and other sales in the consolidated statement of income (loss) and \$1,348,500 (\$1 million U.S.) within deferred revenue as a contract liability on the consolidated statement of financial position.
+As part of the Agreement signed with Sequel on May 16, 2023, Microbix received an upfront payment of \$ 2.0 million U.S. under the Agreement, recognized \$1,348,500 (\$1 million U.S.) within royalties and other sales in the consolidated statements of income (loss) and \$1,348,500 (\$1 million U.S.) within deferred revenue as a contract liability on the consolidated statements of financial position as at September 30, 2023.
 The Company has determined that royalty milestone payments received under the Agreement represent one performance obligation and are recognized at a point in time.
 The royalty milestones in the Agreement are considered variable consideration and are estimated at contract inception and constrained until it is highly probable that a significant revenue reversal in the amount of cumulative revenue recognized will not occur when the associated uncertainty with the variable consideration is subsequently resolved.
-The process of successfully achieving the criteria for the milestone payments is highly uncertain.
-Consequently, there is significant risk that the Company may not earn all of the milestone payments for each of its contracts.
+During Q1 2024, the uncertainty of the consideration originally deferred was recognized as sales.
+In November 2023, Microbix received confirmation of full project funding from Sequel, recognized the second half of its initial payment from Sequel (i.e., \$ 1.0 million U.S.) and received the next milestone payment of \$ 2.0 million U.S. which was entirely recognized as revenue.